GIScience/measures-rest-oshdb/developer-guidelines.md

 Please adhere to the following rules:

-* All additions to and changes of the code need to be *documented* when commited.
+* All additions to and changes of the code need to be *documented* when committed.
 * The master branch is required to only contain *stable code*.
 * Changes need to be *backward compatible*.